 Shu.aniri is a modified version of my real name: Irina Schulz.

-My intensive creative path started in 2016, during the last year of my Master’s course in textile management, which I spent among aspiring designers and creative people.
+My creative path started in early childhood, gained experience at school, where I took the A-level course in art, but then deteriorated.
+During the last year of my Master’s course in textile management, which I spent among aspiring designers and creative people, I got back on track.
 It was then that I started sketching and painting digitally.

-The first big project back then was the cover art for the dystopian indie novel “Brink of Insanity: Am Rande des Wahnsinns” (German language) by Elena Bork.
+The first big project was the cover art for the dystopian indie novel “Brink of Insanity: Am Rande des Wahnsinns” (German language) by Elena Bork.

-I expanded into watercolors in August 2017, on the afternoon of the day that I handed in the written copy of my thesis.
+I expanded into watercolors in August 2017, exactly the day that I handed in the written copy of my thesis.
 Soon I became addicted to the dynamics and vibrancy of this medium for life.